Drakulix/zwreec/README.md

 This repository contains a few sample Twee-Files used for the library's integration tests.
 They are located under `tests/integration/should-compile/`.
 To compile them you can use the following command:

 ```
-$ ./target/debug/zwreec -o ASCII.z8 ./tests/integration/should-compile/ASCII.twee
+$ ./target/debug/zwreec -o CurrentStatus.z8 ./tests/integration/should-compile/CurrentStatus.twee
 ```

 _Edit the above line to compile different twee adventures._

-Then you can run `./ASCII.z8` with your favorite Z-Code interpreter, like [frotz](http://frotz.sourceforge.net).
+Then you can run `./CurrentStatus.z8` with your favorite Z-Code interpreter.

 ## Development and Documentation